 Your perspective is valuable.
-As a member, you can involve yourself in University government by being named to various University bodies including the Senate and the Board of Governors.
+As a member, you can be involved in University government by being named to various University bodies including the Senate and the Board of Governors diverse achievements and valuable contributions of University of Alberta Alumni to their chosen professions, to their communities, and to society.